Vest Family Trust – how to wind up old Family Trust

 Every year, you pay to prepare Trust tax returns for trusts that are no longer in use.
 Perhaps your Trust was set up for a specific purpose.
 But that time has passed.

 Is the Trust no longer required?
 Vesting your trust and closing it saves you money.
-Perhaps an opportunity may arise in the future for your old trust?
+Perhaps an opportunity may arise in the future for your old trust.
 Rarely is reusing a trust worthwhile.
-A Discretionary Trust Deed is like a car, it requires regular updates.
+A Discretionary Trust Deed is like a car; it requires regular updates.
 These are called Deeds of Variation.
-The cost to set up a new trust is usually less expensive than updating an old Discretionary Trust deed.
-And a new trust does not have any baggage or festering problems with it.
+Setting up a new trust is usually less expensive than updating an old Discretionary Trust deed.
+And a new trust has no baggage or festering problems with it.

 I cannot find my original Family Trust deed – I only have a copy